 The Canon PowerShot G1 X Mark II and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in February 2014 and January 2017.
-Both the G1X Mark II and the X100F are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an APS-C sensor.
-The Canon has a resolution of 13 megapixel, whereas the Fujifilm provides 24 MP.
+Both the G1X Mark II and the X100F are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an APS-C (X100F) sensor.
+The Canon has a resolution of 13 megapixels, whereas the Fujifilm provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Fujifilm X100F.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably larger (11 percent) than the Canon G1 X Mark II.
 However, the X100F is markedly lighter (15 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the X100F are weather-sealed.

 Concerning battery life, the G1X Mark II gets 240 shots out of its NB-12L battery, while the X100F can take 390 images on a single charge of its NP-W126S power pack.
 The power pack in the X100F can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.